stephane78150/angular-level-2-cert/soccer-tracker/README.md

 To manage those statuses, I used a set of custom operators defined in `src/app/api/api.utils.ts`, while this make the code quite complex, it also provides some resiliency in case the API becomes very slow or randomly returns errors.

-For example, you can play with the browser block url feature, to check that when an http query fails, an error banner is displayed and this the does prevent subsequent queries from working (this is a danger from observable as they tend to complete on first error when not catched).
+For example, you can play with the browser block url feature, to check that when an http query fails, an error banner is displayed and this does noy prevent subsequent queries from working (this is a danger from observable as they tend to complete on first error when not catched).

 ## Last matches